 Schwenksville is a very small borough located in the state of Pennsylvania.
 With a population of 1,398 people and five constituent neighborhoods, Schwenksville is the 701st largest community in Pennsylvania.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Schwenksville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Schwenksville is a borough of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Schwenksville who work in office and administrative support (14.62%), food service (10.76%), and sales jobs (10.34%).
+Overall, Schwenksville is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Schwenksville who work in office and administrative support (17.88%), sales jobs (8.52%), and food service (8.24%).

-The education level of Schwenksville citizens is a little higher than the average for US cities and towns: 24.12% of adults in Schwenksville have at least a bachelor's degree.
+The percentage of people in Schwenksville who are college-educated is somewhat higher than the average US community of 21.84%: 26.45% of adults in Schwenksville have at least a bachelor's degree.

 The people who call Schwenksville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Schwenksville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Schwenksville include Irish, Italian, English, and Polish.

 The most common language spoken in Schwenksville is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and German.